Transitrix

 A few lines of text become a diagram you can read, review, and version.
 You author a Transitrix file in VS Code; the preview renders alongside it as you type.

 Both the methodology and Transitrix Studio are public.
 The methodology specification lives at github.com/transitrix/methodology.
-Transitrix Studio (VS Code extension and CLI) is on the Visual Studio Marketplace at marketplace.visualstudio.com/items?itemName=transitrix.transitrix-studio; source at github.com/transitrix/transitrix-studio.
+Transitrix Studio — an editor extension and CLI — installs into VS Code, Cursor, VSCodium, Windsurf and IntelliJ IDEA; see the install options.
+Source at github.com/transitrix/transitrix-studio.

 If you are evaluating Transitrix for a pilot or want to follow the work, reach out at hello@transitrix.com.